Adrian and Christina practicing Wing Chun

 Wing Chun, like many other forms of Gung Fu, emphasizes the importance of body structure and position over strength or physical prowess.
 However, unlike many of the forms of Gung Fu, Wing Chun is designed to be an in-close, direct fighting system.
 The art represents the quintessential essence of “trapping hands”, which consists of removing and immobilizing an opponents obstructions (guard).
 The trapping developed in this program lends itself extremely well to students interested in learning similar trapping techniques in Jun Fan Jeet Kune Do, Filipino Martial Arts, Maphilindo Silat, and even Jiu Jitsu.

-Another hallmark of effective Wing Chun is something we refer to as inch-power.
+Another hallmark of effective Wing Chun is something commonly referred to as inch-power.
 Bruce Lee was rather famous for his ability to send a person sailing with his “inch punch”.
 He learned the principle during his time with Yip Man.
-One of the most entertaining and enlightening things you can do, (I’m talking to YOU, reading this right now), is come out to Ethos and see a demonstration and explanation of inch-power in person.
-Intuition tells us that hitting hard requires blows that swing wide and far, accompanied by manly grunts and much determination.
+Intuition tells us that hitting hard requires blows that swing wide and far, utilizing as much strength and determination as we can muster.
 The truth is actually the exact opposite.
 Power comes from position, timing, and (counter-intuitively) relaxation.
-Seriously, come see more.
-We’ll show you for free and it’ll blow your mind!

 Contact Request